id-daniel-mccoy/burn-calc/README.md

-## ICP Burn Rate Calculator v1.4
+## ICP Burn Rate Calculator v1.6

-Simple logic written in JS to convert the internet computer's cycle burn rate per second into ICP burn rate per minute.
+Some logic written in JS to convert the internet computer's cycle burn rate per second into ICP burn rate per minute.

 ### To Launch: